-If you omit (+ input\section\attr) and (input\section\pattern), the default is +RO.
+If you omit (+ input section attr) and (input section pattern), the default is +RO.

-- Do not rely on input section names that the compiler generates, or that are used by ARM library code.
-If, for example, different compiler options are used, the input section names can change between compilations.
+• Do not rely on input section names that the compiler generates, or that are used by Arm library code.
+If, for example, different compiler options are used, the input section names can change between

+- compilations.
 In addition, section naming conventions that are used by the compiler are not guaranteed to remain constant between releases. - The BNF definitions contain extra line returns and spaces to improve readability.
 If present in a scatter file, they are not required in scatter-loading descriptions and are ignored.

-7.4.8 Behavior when .ANY sections overflow because of linker-generated content on page 7-137.
-8.5.3 Examples of module and input section specifications on page 8-184.
-7.4.5 Examples of using placement algorithms for .ANY sections on page 7-132.
-7.4.6 Example of next\fit algorithm showing behavior of full regions, selectors, and priority on page 7-134.
-7.4.7 Examples of using sorting algorithms for .ANY sections on page 7-135.
+- 7.4.8 Behavior when .ANY sections overflow because of linker-generated content on page 7-136. - 8.5.3 Examples of module and input section specifications on page 8-185. - 7.4.5 Examples of using placement algorithms for .ANY sections on page 7-131. - 7.4.6 Example of next\fit algorithm showing behavior of full regions, selectors, and priority on page 7-133. - 7.4.7 Examples of using sorting algorithms for .ANY sections on page 7-134.

-7.10 Aligning execution regions and input sections on page 7-150.7.4 Placing unassigned sections on page 7-129.
+7.10 Aligning execution regions and input sections on page 7-149.

-8.5.1 Components of an input section description on page 8-181.8.1 BNF notation used in scatter-loading description syntax on page 8-166.8.2 Syntax of a scatter file on page 8-167.
+- 8.5.1 Components of an input section description on page 8-182. - 8.1 BNF notation used in scatter-loading description syntax on page 8-166. - 8.2 Syntax of a scatter file on page 8-167. - 7.4 Placement of unassigned sections on page 7-128.